Vis4Sense/student-projects/2025-summer/Ashley Beebakee/readme.md

-# LLM for Automated Trading (est. 15th September 2023)
+# LLM for Automated Trading
 <ul>
 <li>This project's idea revolves around the use of Large Language Models (LLMs) to achieve better return in automated trading through a blend of sentiment and technical analysis techniques.</li>
 <li>More information on this project can be found at: https://kaixu.me/2023/09/15/llm-for-automated-trading/</li>